Do I Have Insomnia?

 If you’ve tried to self-soothe your way back to sleep during a restless night, you’re not alone.
 Herbal tea, reading, listening to soft music, and even drinking alcohol are just a few of the tricks people may try to help themselves fall asleep.
 Self-medicating with alcohol, though, is unwise: It tends to disrupt sleep and causes long-term side effects.

-If you tried following a healthy sleep routine, like NSF’s Best Slept Self® framework, but aren’t getting you the insomnia relief you need, it’s time to talk to your healthcare provider about other treatment options.
+If you tried following a healthy sleep routine, like NSF’s Best Slept Self® framework, but aren’t getting the insomnia relief you need, it’s time to talk to your healthcare provider about treatment options.
 Finding an insomnia treatment that works for you is crucial for your mental and physical health.
 Left untreated, insomnia can increase the risk of developing obesity, hypertension, depression, and other illnesses.

 There isn’t a one-size-fits-all solution for treating insomnia.
 Some people will find relief through cognitive therapy and relaxation techniques, while others might need prescription medication to improve their sleep quality.
 Cognitive behavioral therapy for insomnia (CBT-I) works by helping patients identify and eliminate beliefs and behaviors that negatively affect their sleep.
 This treatment option also focuses on implementing strategies to develop good sleep habits and reduce excessive worrying that keeps you up at night.